Implantable Cardioverter Defibrillator (ICD)

 What to Expect During the Procedure

-- The procedure is performed under local anesthesia with sedation, meaning you will be awake but comfortable
+- The procedure is performed under local anesthesia with sedation, meaning you will be awake but comfortable.

 - A small incision will be made near the collarbone to create a pocket for the ICD.